SURGEtvUK/atemTally/README.md

 What is atemTally?
 It's a Tally decoder for a DataVideo ITC-100 to interface with a BlackMagic ATEM video switcher.

-It's based on an ATmega328p micro-controller, an MCP23S17 SPI GPIO expander, a W5100 SPI NIC, a L7805 voltage regulator and a bunch of HEF4016BP switches.
+It's based on an ATmega328p micro-controller, an MCP23S17 SPI GPIO expander, a W5100 SPI NIC, a L7805 voltage regulator and a bunch of 2N3904 npn's.

 The ATmega328p pins are as follows:
 *  1 Reset Switch